kudobuilder/kudo/keps/0010-package-manager.md

 * would like to be able to host validation/testing plans and resources as part of the Package
 * would like to update my Package version
+* would like to be able to provide operator package versions based on multiple base technology versions, with the same operator version

 #### Cluster Administrator